← Back to Summit Homepage

 Invited ICON's Journey to Exascale: Lessons in Performance Portability for Kilometer-Scale Climate Modeling Claudia Frauen, DKRZ

-ICON ocean at subkilometer resolution Peter Korn, MPI-M
+ICON ocean at subkilometer resolution Rosie Eaves, MPI-M

-LMARS-SW: Global Shallow Water Simulation from Planetary Waves to Quasi-Meter-Scale Turbulence on Cross-Architecture Exascale Supercomputers Xi Chen, IAP CAS
+LMARS-SW: Global Shallow Water Simulation from Planetary Waves to Quasi-Meter-Scale Turbulence on Cross-Architecture Exascale Supercomputers Xi Chen, IAP CAS; PRESENTED BY Zhiyuan Li, IAP CAS

 Sensitivity of km-scale simulations to dynamical core Brian Medeiros, NCAR